TillF/WASA-SED/docs/index.md

     …
 ```

-*Subbasin-ID*: Map-ID of all sub-basins in the second line of the file <br>
+*Subbasin-ID*: ID of all sub-basins in the second line of the file <br>
 *Timestep*: Timestep as specified in the ```do.dat``` in \[hours] <br>
 *Time series*: water discharge in river stretch in m<sup>3</sup>/s